electronfriends/wemp/README.md

 ### Will the services be deleted if I uninstall Wemp?

-No. The services are installed independently of Wemp and remain untouched when Wemp is uninstalled.
+No. The services are installed separately from Wemp and are not deleted.

 ### Is it safe to downgrade an existing installation of Wemp?

-No. MariaDB does not support downgrades, by downgrading Wemp you risk corrupting your database.
+No. MariaDB does not support downgrading and by using an old Wemp version on an existing MariaDB installation you could risk losing your database.

 ## Thanks to